-Copying the OKR approaches of these high profile success stories is highly unlikely to yield comparable successes without a more holistic approach to goal setting and OKR vendor selection and implementation.
-It requires and deserves a far more consultative approach.
+Copying the OKR approaches of these high-profile success stories is unlikely to yield comparable successes for your organization.
+The lack of a more holistic approach to goal-setting and OKR vendor selection and implementation could lead to disappointment.
+To be successful with your OKR implementation, it requires and deserves a far more consultative approach.

-Good implementations deliver accurate measurements into the hands of decision makers with as much objectivity as possible ingrained in the data.
-It should empower those entrusted with organizational success to increase the likelihood of a stated destination being reached within a commercially acceptable set of parameters.
+Good implementations deliver accurate measurements into decision-makers’ hands with as much objectivity as possible ingrained in the data.
+This should empower stakeholders, and indicate that targets will be reached.

-And yet, software vendors have infiltrated the OKR space with one of two biases likely to skew the focus of the very clients to which the software is intended to serve.
+And yet, software vendors have infiltrated the OKR space with pre-existing biases that are likely to skew the focus of the client’s OKR approach.

-Cultural approaches focused on output or inputs (that translate to task management or employee performance) will disproportionately focus on these areas as panaceas of improvement while potentially missing opportunities to remedy or enhance other areas of organizational functionality that their software may be less adept at capturing and measuring.
+Cultural approaches focused on output or inputs (that translate to task management or employee performance) will disproportionately focus on these areas as a solution for improvement.
+Focusing on these aspects of an organization alone will skew the accuracy of the software.

 So, the idea is to “be on the right” side of this business process equation.
 You will bring in a very positive, outcome-oriented culture that focuses on business results instead of worrying about making people work harder or smarter.